|The Trousers of Reality - Volume 1: Working Life|

 Firstly: a disclaimer.
 I worked with Barry Evans for approximately nine months about fifteen years ago in London.
-We kept in touch, sporadically, after I returned to Australia and, over the years, I followed his career from Software Engineer to Team Leader to Organisational Project Mentor to his own Practice Consultancy business throughout Europe and beyond.
-What struck me in retrospect was that, in the mid-nineties, Evans was doing Agile — not that it had a name back then, or even that we recognised it as such.
+We kept in touch, sporadically, after I returned to Australia and, over the years, I followed his career from Software Engineer to Team Leader to Organizational Project Mentor to his own Practice Consultancy business throughout Europe and beyond.
+What struck me in retrospect was that, in the mid-nineties, Evans was doing Agile — not that it had a name back then, or even that we recognized it as such.
 He talked philosophy, was passionate about practice and meaning and we delivered (on time and in budget) which was surprising given the nature of the project.
-This was a pattern that he would come to repeat within many projects and organisations.
+This was a pattern that he would come to repeat within many projects and organizations.

 When he announced that he was taking time out to commit his experiences to paper, I admit I was keen read his book.
 It turns out that this is the first volume in a series of four and addresses developing a set of principles to guide working life.
 The other three (yet to be published) cover how to use these principles; specific examples of their use; and the principles in broader contexts — relationships, society and the world.